lucasfdelis/lucasfdelis/README.md

 <h1 align="center">Hi! 👋, I'm Lucas Alves.</h1>
 <p align="center">Computer Technician and studying the 2nd term of Computer Engineering at IFPB - Campus Campina Grande.
-Started programming with Python in 2017 and I am currently studying to become a Fullstack developer, looking to evolve every day.
+Started programming with Python in 2017 and currently studying to become a Fullstack developer, looking to evolve every day.
 Be free to contact me! 🤝</p>

 - 📫 How to reach me: **lucasalvesf78@gmail.com**